ONSdigital/dp-standards/KUBERNETES_LOGGING_STANDARDS.md

 ### Changes to the spec

 Any changes, including the addition of new fields, must be agreed by the team as a whole before being added to this spec.
-Any changes to this spec will require changes to all of the [logging libraries](#libraries) as well as the centralised logging service.
+Any changes to this spec will require changes to all of the [tools used](#tools-used)  as well as the centralised logging service.

 ### Log structure